 Lending capital and consulting services for farmers, foresters, and agricultural related businesses.Craft3 is a nonprofit Community Development Financial Institution (CDFI) lender with a mission to strengthen economic, ecological and family resilience in Pacific Northwest communities.
 They complement financial resources with their own expertise, networks and other advocacy for their clients.
 Craft3 has invested more than $380 million in over 4,800 people and businesses in the Oregon and Washington.
 Craft3 provides loans to businesses, nonprofits and individuals, including those without access to traditional financing.

 Provides a robust marketplace for local, organic produce and products.The Food Co-op, located in Port Townsend, Washington is a member-owned full-service grocery supporting 44 local farmers and 80 local producers year round.
-With 6,000 active members, it employs 90+ local residents with gross sales of $14 million.
+With 6,000 active members, it employs 90+ local residents with gross sales of over $14 million.
 A consumer cooperative since 1972, The Food Co-op follows the Rochdale Cooperative Principals as well as its own mission: We seek to uphold the health of our community, and thereby the world, by providing reasonably priced whole foods and other basic goods.
 Everyone is welcome to shop, anyone can join.
 The Food Co-op offers market access to local farmers and foresters products.

 Helping Jefferson County residents meet sustainable land use goals by providing information and technical and financial assistance.
 Conservation districts are nationwide, grassroots conservation agencies.
 Jefferson County Conservation District (JCCD) is a non-regulatory sub-division of state created in 1946 to maintain and expand economically viable agriculture and forestry operations, while protecting and improving the area’s natural resources.
 The JCCD staff spends time in the field bringing problem-solving skills to landowners and in classrooms or at public events sharing technical information and fostering natural resource stewardship in the community.